 In addition to the more traditional approaches to health insurance, there are plans such as a Health Reimbursement Account (HRA), a Health Savings Account (HSA), a Health Flexible Spending Arrangement (FSA), and a Medical Savings Account (MSA).
 These non-traditional plans are based on the premise that yourself or your employer sets aside tax-exempt money to cover any medical expenses.
 This money can be used to cover visits to your physician, surgical procedures, prescriptions, and, occasionally, over the counter medicines.
 These coverage options offer an increased level of flexibility in terms of how much money is used.
 Certain plans even allow leftover money to be rolled over into the following year.

-Breaking Down Health Insurance Costs in Rock Island, TN
+Health Insurance Costs in Rock Island, WA

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals